What is a go-around?

 In radarcontrol.io

-Issue ga to instruct a go-around.
-The aircraft climbs to 3,000ft and becomes controllable again for re-vectoring.
-Go-arounds cost -50 points in scoring - sometimes necessary for safety, but avoidable with good sequencing.
+Controller-initiated: Issue ga to instruct a go-around.
+The aircraft climbs to 3,000ft on runway heading and becomes controllable again for re-vectoring.
+Costs -50 points.